MicrosoftDocs/windows-dev-docs/terminal/customize-settings/key-bindings.md

 ### Close tab

-Close the current tab.
+This closes the current tab.

 **Command name:** `closeTab`

 ### Duplicate tab

-Make a copy and open the current tab.
+This makes a copy of the current tab and opens it.

 **Command name:** `duplicateTab`

 **Default binding:**

 ```json
 { "command": "duplicateTab", "keys": "ctrl+shift+d" }
 ```

 ### New tab

-Create a new tab.
+This creates a new tab.
 Without any arguments, this will open the default profile in a new tab.
+If an action is not specified, the default profile's equivalent setting will be used.

 **Command name:** `newTab`

 **Default bindings:**

 ```json
 { "command": "newTab", "keys": "ctrl+shift+t" },
 { "command": { "action": "newTab", "index": 0 }, "keys": "ctrl+shift+1" },